emmaculate111000/MY-FIRST-DOCUMENTATIONS/README.md

 # MY-FIRST-DOCUMENTATIONS
-this is where I started my portfolio building while taken my DATA Analysis class with the incubator
+this is where I started my portfolio building while taken my DATA Analysis class with the incubatorHub
 ## About Me
 As an aspiring data analysis professional, I'm currently undergoing training to develop my skills in data analysis, visualization, and interpretation.
 I'm passionate about working with data and excited to apply my knowledge to drive business insights and inform strategic decisions.